msagansk/Augur.Guide/3-traders/trading-diagrams.md

 Note that these examples don't include the simple example of just placing an order on the order book.
 Remember, you need a counterparty for an actual trade to occur.

 In all of the examples shown, the market in question has two outcomes, A and B. You can think of these as "Yes" and "No" for a Yes/No market, or "Long" vs. "Short" for a scalar market.
 Categorical markets will behave slightly differently, since there are more than 2 outcomes in a complete set.
-This list of examples is not exhaustive, but covers most of the possibilities.
+This list of examples is not exhaustive for all the possibilities in Augur, but covers the possibilities for a two outcome market.
+In the examples below, note that bidding/buying a SHARE of A for price "x" is equivalent to asking/selling a SHARE of B for price "1-x".

 ## Completely Filled Orders